 What to do when your staff member reports sick

-Sick pay provisions are determined by the staff member’s employment group terms and conditions.
+The Sick Pay provisions are determined by the staff member’s employment group terms and conditions.

 When your staff member returns to work